Vol. 24 - Num. 93

 Abstract

-Purpose.
-During the second pandemic wave of COVID-19 in Zaragoza, we studied paediatric contacts of COVID-19 positive patients to estimate the risk of infection after the exposure to a positive child or adult and the risk of infection based on the family income.
+Purpose: during the second wave of the COVID-19 pandemic in Zaragoza, we studied the paediatric contacts of COVID-19-positive patients to estimate the risk of infection after exposure to a positive child or adult and the risk of infection based on household income.

-Methods.
-We have carried out a descriptive study of all paediatric patients who have been exposed to COVID-19 at Delicias Sur Primary Care Centre, in Zaragoza, between july and august 2020.
-We also studied the most common symptoms, visits to the hospital emergency department, diagnostic workup, exposure to COVID-19 positive child or to COVID-19 adult and family income.
+Methods: we conducted a descriptive study of all paediatric patients that were close contacts of individuals with COVID-19 in the Delicias Sur Primary Care Centre (Zaragoza, Spain) between July and August 2020.
+We also analysed the most frequent symptoms, visits to the emergency department, diagnostic tests, contact with a child versus an adult with COVID-19 and household income.

-Conclusion.
-The Risk of COVID-19 was higher in patients with close contact with adult individuals and with lower family income.
+Conclusion: the risk of SARS-CoV-2 infection was higher in patients that had close contact with adult cases and with lower household incomes.

 Keywords